frappe/erpnext/erpnext/docs/user/manual/en/manufacturing/tools/production-planning-tool.md

 This list of Items can be generated from the open Sales Orders or pending Material Requests that can be Manufactured in the system and will generate:

-  * Production Orders for each Item.
+  * Work Orders for each Item.
   * Purchase Requests for Items whose Projected Quantity is likely to fall below zero.

 To use the Production Planning Tool, go to: